-The other published amendments are applicable from 1 January 2022 or 1 January 2023.

-The Group is currently studying the potential impact of the amendments not applicable from 1 January 2020.
+The amendments to IFRS 17, IAS 1, IAS 8 and IAS 12 will be applicable from 1 January 2023.
+The Group is currently studying the potential impact of the amendments not applicable from 1 January 2021.

 3.2 Basis of preparation of the consolidated financial statements